isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-fiberglass-boat/index.md

 layout: post
 ---

-But how do you paint a [fiberglass [boat](https: //pestpolicy. com/best-fiberglass-boat-cleaner/)](https: //en. wikipedia. org/wiki/Fiberglass)?
+But how do you paint a [fiberglass [boat](https://pestpolicy.com/best-fiberglass-boat-cleaner/)](https://en.wikipedia. org/wiki/Fiberglass)?
 Which is the correct approach in the case of paint restoration?
 These are some of the questions most boat owners ask themselves.

 *So, in this article, we shall be discussing how to paint a fiberglass boat.
 To achieve an excellent finish, you will need to follow the right steps/procedure, carry out proper paint selection, paint preparation, paint application with an airless paint sprayer, sanding process, and smart final finish. * *Its important to know that selecting the wrong paint damages fiberglass coating, which may lead to a marine accident when cruising.